How to Use Chopsticks in Japan: A Step-by-Step Guide

 James Saunders-Wyndham

 If you're visiting or living in Japan, you need to know how to use chopsticks.
-Learning how to hold chopsticks properly is an essential skill in Japan.
+Learning how to hold chopsticks properly is an essential skill and basic etiquette in Japan.
 Proper use of chopsticks will enhance your appreciation of Japanese cuisine and show your respect for the local customs.

 This guide aims to help you with the use of chopsticks in Japan.
 It covers: